 With his AD bibliography containing BibTex of entries the first three international AD conferences (Breckenridge, Santa Fe, Nice), George Corliss of Marquette University, Milwaukee, USA, helped to set up the publication database.
 The company FastOpt at Hamburg, Germany, also contributed to the database.

 From 2000 to 2013, this web site was hosted by RWTH Aachen University with the kind support of RWTH's Institute for Scientific Computing and the Center for Computing and Communication.
-Since 2013, Friedrich Schiller University Jena is hosting this web site.
+Since 2013, Friedrich Schiller University Jena with its Chair for Advanced Computing is hosting this web site.